AEPD - PS/00179/2020

 The bank cards data included the numbering, expiry date and CVV.
 These data of around 4,000 bank cards was used to commit fraud.
 However, Air Europa classified the breach as medium risk and decided not to inform the affected data subject, arguing that it would be impossible to identify all of the data subjects and that a public notification was not necessary because there was not a serious risk for the rights of the affected data subjects.

-Additionally, the notification of the data breach was notified to the AEPD more than one month after Air Europa had knowledge of its existence (the data breach was notified by a banking institution to Air Europa on 17th October 2018; Air Europa notified the AEPD on 27th November 2018).
+Additionally, the AEPD was notified of the data breach more than one month after Air Europa had knowledge of its existence (the data breach was notified by a banking institution to Air Europa on 17th October 2018; Air Europa notified the AEPD on 27th November 2018).

 Dispute[edit | edit source]

 Were the technical and organisational measures adopted by Air Europa enough to ensure an adequate level of protection for the data that they process?

 Was the notification of the data breach delayed?